sockeqwe/mosby/viewstate.md

     setContentView(R.layout.my_custom_view);
   }

-  @Override public RestoreableViewState createViewState() {
+  @Override public ViewState<MyCustomView> createViewState() {
     return new MyCustomViewState(); // Our ViewState implementation }

-  // Will be called when no view state exist yet,
+  // Will be called when no view state exists yet,
   // which is the case the first time MyCustomActivity starts
   @Override public void onNewViewStateInstance() {
     presenter.doA();